lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_1/Readme.md

 ```

-To make use of the gflags library and use the supplied functions and classes, include the main header file:
+To make use of the gflags library and use the supplied functions and classes, the main header file must be included:

 ```cpp
 #include <gflags/gflags.h>